grahamfalconer/CV/README.md

 1: Love what you do: I am an incredibly passionate person and let my flooding enthusiasm be a driving force in everything I do, this has enabled me to really push myself in challenging situations such as this career change by completely immersing myself in everything tech, including; books, projects, television shows and more!

-2: Honest feedback, as someone who values self progression a great deal and is always trying new things to improve, honest feedback is something I see as crucial, especially at this stage in my career it is important that its made clear to me what works so that I can include it in future recipes for success.
+2: Honest feedback is the best feedback: as someone who values self progression a great deal and is always trying new things to improve, honest feedback is something I see as crucial, especially at this stage in my career it is important that its made clear to me what works so that I can include it in future recipes for success.

-3: Always listen to the little guy, I am an empathetic person and feel a personal desire to see others around me feel comfortable in the space they are in as this is when people are going to work best for you and themselves.
+3: Always listen to the little guy: I am an empathetic person and feel a personal desire to see others around me feel comfortable in the space they are in as this is when people are going to work best for you and themselves.

 <br />